nSayal/Neupane_resume/docs/index.md

 `April 2023 - July 2023`
 __Brigham Young University - Idaho__, Rexburg, ID

-- Acquired proficiency in using Altair, Pandas, and machine learning techniques
+- Acquired proficiency in using Altair, Pandas, and machine learning techniques.
-- Gained a comprehensive understanding of data science principles and methodologies
+- Gained a comprehensive understanding of data science principles and methodologies.
-- Explored the processing and organization of data in various contexts
+- Explored the processing and organization of data in various contexts.

 ### CSE 111

-`January 2027 - April 2027`
-__Imagine Learning__
+`April 2023 - July 2023`
+__Brigham Young University - Idaho__, Rexburg, ID

-- Developed proficiency in utilizing functions in Python for efficient code organization and reusability
+- Developed proficiency in utilizing functions in Python for efficient code organization and reusability.
-- Acquired knowledge of utilizing various libraries and modules in Python to leverage existing functionalities and enhance productivity
+- Acquired knowledge of utilizing various libraries and modules in Python to leverage existing functionalities and enhance productivity.
-- Gained insights into best practices in Python programming, enabling cleaner and more maintainable code
+- Gained insights into best practices in Python programming, enabling cleaner and more maintainable code.

+### ECEN 106

+`April 2023 - July 2023`
+__Brigham Young University - Idaho__, Rexburg, ID

+- Gained proficiency in programming and utilizing Arduino, a versatile microcontroller platform.
+- Acquired knowledge of CPU (Central Processing Unit) and registries, understanding their functionality and operation.
+- Developed a foundational understanding of assembly language and its basic principles.
+- Explored the inner workings of CPU and registries, gaining insights into their roles in program execution.
+- Expanded knowledge on the fundamentals of assembly language, including instruction sets and programming concepts.

-## Service and Work History
+## Work History

 `September 2022 - December 2022`
-__Assistant Cheif__, Sodexo, VT
+__Assistant Chef__, Sodexo, VT

 `January 2023 - April 2023`